morganstanley/testplan/releaseherald/docs/configuration.md

 ## Config files

-`releaseherald` can read its config from either `releaseherald.tom`, or if that does not exist it check for a `pyproject.toml` where it looks for the `[tool.releaseherald]` section.
+`releaseherald` can read its config from either `releaseherald.toml`, or if that does not exist it check for a `pyproject.toml` where it looks for the `[tool.releaseherald]` section.
 Of course the path to the config can be passed from the command line as `--config path/to/config.file`